-One of the best things about fall are the cooler temperatures perfect for spending time in the great outdoors.
+One of the best things about fall is that the cooler temperatures are perfect for spending time in the great outdoors.

 While Pittsburgh itself is home to many great parks to stretch your legs, there are also many places not too far from the city that are great to visit in the fall.
 McConnells Mill State Park is one of my favorite places for a picturesque hike that's only a quick drive away.
 My boyfriend, Mitch, and I take our pup, Max there to hike along the water and watch the kayakers.
 I can't tell who loves the trails more, us or Max!

 I'm sure this one is already on many of your lists, but I can't leave out the always popular turkey trots!
 While there are dozens of regional turkey trots taking place all over western Pennsylvania, I'm the most excited about the PNC YMCA Turkey Trot on Nov.
 24. The race has a variety of events ranging from a 1 mile, 5k, 5 mile, to a special "Double Gobble" – 5k followed by a 5 mile!
 It's also dog-friendly and stroller-friendly so the entire family can come out to take part.
 (Nov.
 24)

 If lions and tigers and bears are more of your thing than turkeys, than the ZooZilla 5k Run/Walk is definitely your kind of race.
 This race takes place at the Pittsburgh Zoo and is ideal for competitive runners, leisurely walkers, and animal lovers alike.
 Even better, participants get free admission to spend the day enjoying the zoo after the race.
 (Nov.
 6)